How To for PLM

 Example:

-Note if for a Design Code group, the "Is Egroup" property is not ticked, it means that the group is still owned by CDD.
-In that case, contact cdd.support@cern.ch to be added
+Note: for the Design Code roles, the corresponding identities are still owned by CDD.
+In that case, contact plm.support@cern.ch to be added.

 Pagination